Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 # Manage offers for POS

 To offer products in POS, it is recommended to create the products in the *PIM* module first and import them later into the *Omni-Channel* module.
-From there, the *Venduo POS* module retrieves its offers.
+From there, the *POS* module retrieves its offers.

 ## Create products for POS